Pannur

 Pannur is a village in Thiruvallur district, Tamil Nadu.
-Pannur is considered to be one of the most developed villages in the district.
 It is a part of Thiruppandiyur village.

 Demographics

 A majority of the population is Kamma Naidus/Chowdhury with Telugu-speakers.

 Pannur is a 300-year-old village with Telugu-speaking community from Guntur district (Andhra Pradesh).

 History

 The migrant arrived around 1700 AD and settled initially in Kilacheri (around 8 km from the village).
 Later a group moved to Pannur.

 Culture

 The Church of Our Lady Of Good Health is 150 years old.
 It is located at the centre of the village.
 Pannur celebrates the festival of Our Lady Of Health on 31 May every year.

 Many landlords such as Tharigopala Jaianna Naidu donated their lands to the church.

 Education

 Elementary schools for boys and girls are named after St. Annes, and managed by the Sisters of St. Annes.

-The Salesians of Don Bosco manage a school which was established as an apostolic school and for the welfare of the poor children from nearby localities like Anthoniyaar Puram, Ssusaipuram, Pannur and other local villages.
+The Salesians of Don Bosco manage a school which was established as an apostolic school and for the welfare of the poor children from nearby localities like Anthoniyaar Puram, Susaipuram, Pannur and other local villages.
 It imparts Tamil- and English-medium education for children up to class 12.

 Don Bosco higher secondary education school was established in Pannur in 1958, with the help of then village President Shri.
 Bashyam Jacob Naidu, a great Salesian priest Rev. Fr.
 Ittyatchan S.D., and the village parish priest Rev. Fr.
 D. Joseph D.D.
 The first SSLC batch graduated in 1962.